UTD The University of Texas at Dallas

 The connection creation component of CWC incorporates community outreach.
 In this case, UT Dallas participants visited Guyer High School in the Dallas-Fort Worth area to create a renewable energy-centered curriculum for an AP Environmental Science class.

 At the competition, team members prepared a story and metrics report.
-They delivered their findings with a final presentation and poster.
+They delivered their findings with a final presentation

 Rahman at a diaternity